Great Questions Parents Should Ask Before The Student Trip

 We hope our students behave like angels while away from home; the reality is that sometimes trouble finds them.
 Ask for the discipline code, which in most cases follows the district’s policy.
 Unacceptable behaviors and consequences should be clearly noted.

-As parents, you’ll have many more questions about your child’s student trip- especially if it’s the first.
-These are great questions with which to start as you wade into the unknown!
+These are great parent questions for the student trip- especially if it’s the first!
 Arm yourself with answers and know that you’re giving your child an incredible opportunity to experience the world around them.